Voting & Elections

 - Be able to read and write the English language.

-- Have completed the Notary Education course and exam; having passed the exam.
+- Successfully complete the Notary Education course and exam.

 - Not have been convicted of a felony or crime involving fraud, dishonesty, or deceit in the last five years.